Michael Shannon: All New Movies and TV Shows in 2025 and 2026

 With his distinctive presence and incredible acting prowess, Michael Shannon continues to be a dominant force in both the independent and mainstream film industries, leaving an indelible mark on cinema and earning recognition from audiences and critics alike.
 Recently, he made a striking return as the iconic General Zod in ‘The Flash.’
 If that left you eager for more of his work, here’s a glimpse of his upcoming projects to look forward to.

-Written and directed by Courtney J. Camerota, who will thus be debuting as a director, ‘Dead Guy’ is a dark comedy that tells the story of how the residents and workers of a building start passing the body of an elderly rude man, also a resident, after he passes away to not be blamed or linked to the death.
+Written and directed by Courtney J. Camerota, who will thus be debuting as a director, ‘Dead Guy’ is a dark comedy that tells the story of how the residents and workers of a building start passing the body of an elderly rude man, also a resident, after he passes away not to be blamed or linked to the death.
 Does this mean that the death occurred under mysterious circumstances?
 Or was he killed by a resident?
 We will get the answers once the film is released.
-The cast of the film includes Shannon, Eva Longoria, Judy Greer, Curtis Armstrong, Ashley Reyes, and Richard Ellis.
-It is currently in its post-production phase and we are yet to get a release date.
+The film’s cast includes Shannon, Eva Longoria, Judy Greer, Rory Culkin, Luis Guzmán, Curtis Armstrong, Ashley Reyes, and Richard Ellis.
+It is currently in its post-production phase, and we have yet to get a release date.

-Only three cast members have been revealed for this James Vanderbilt-helmed historical drama, Shannon, Rami Malek, and Russel Crowe.
+The cast members revealed for this James Vanderbilt-helmed historical drama are Shannon, Rami Malek, Russell Crowe, Richard E. Grant, Lotte Verbeek, Wrenn Schmidt, and John Slattery.
 Based on Jack El-Hai’s book ‘The Nazi and the Psychiatrist,’ it will throw light on the Nuremberg trials of 1946 (post World War II) wherein Court Justice Robert H. Jackson, to be played by Shannon, served as the chief prosecutor.
 American psychologist Douglas Kelley (Malek) was given the responsibility to carry out a psychological evaluation of the Nazi prisoners for their war crimes.
-The results would decide their fate i.e. whether they are fit for trial.
+The results would decide their fate, i.e., whether they are fit for trial.
 Russel Crowe will play the role of Hermann Göring, one of Adolf Hitler’s closest, whom Kelley finds to be a tough nut to crack.
-No release date has been announced although production is ongoing.
-More details are awaited.
+The cast also includes Leo Woodall, Colin Hanks, and Lydia Peckham.
+No release date has been announced yet, although post-production is complete.

 ‘McCarthy’ is an eagerly awaited upcoming historical biographical drama that delves deep into the life of the influential U.S. Senator Joseph McCarthy.
-Directed by Václav Marhoul, this film offers a personal and nuanced perspective on the enigmatic former politician, who garnered fame as a leading figure behind the anti-communist and anti-homosexual political fervor that swept the United States during the Cold War era.
+Directed by Václav Marhoul and written by Tom O’Connor, this film offers a personal and nuanced perspective on the enigmatic former politician, who garnered fame as a leading figure behind the anti-communist and anti-homosexual political fervor that swept the United States during the Cold War era.

 In this thought-provoking portrayal, Michael Shannon takes on the titular role of Joseph McCarthy, and he’s joined by an impressive ensemble cast including Emilia Clarke, Dane DeHaan, and Scoot McNairy.
 As the project advances through its pre-production phase, audiences can anticipate a compelling exploration of a pivotal figure in American history.
 Stay tuned for further updates on ‘McCarthy’ as it continues to take shape.